 From Bangladesh to China, Turkey to Brazil, we know that workers aren't getting a fair deal.
 By helping them fight their own corner – and making the whole industry accountable for improvements – we believe that we can radically change the situation for garment workers across the world.

-To see our working conditions theory of change, click here.
+See our working conditions theory of change (pdf 40kb).

 While some brands are making strides to address the complex, entrenched issues that perpetuate substandard working conditions, as an industry we are far from where we should be.

 The continuous demand for fashion leads to a severe form of just-in-time production at the lowest cost possible.
 As factories subcontract work out, supply chains become opaque and that is where exploitation can hide.

 A lack of transparency in the apparel supply chain and decades of entrenched behaviour make it hard to drive change.
 But change is possible.
 Greater transparency and closer collaboration between buyers, factories and workers can encourage decisions that will improve conditions and create lasting change.

 We know that efforts to improve workers' wellbeing are strengthened when working conditions are publicly known and acknowledged.
 Credible, accessible and transparent information has the power to drive decision-making that leads to positive behaviour change.